xinzhan/core-services.en/help/interface/attributes/t-crs-usecase.md

 This data is enterprise customer data from your CRM.
 The data might include subscriber data for products, including member IDs, entitled products, most-launched products, and so on.

-1. Create a [!DNL .csv].
+1. Create a `.csv`.

    >[!NOTE]
    >
-   >Later in this process, you will drag-and-drop the [!DNL .csv] to upload the file.
-However, if you [upload via FTP](../attributes/t-upload-attributes-ftp.md#task_591C3B6733424718A62453D2F8ADF73B), you also need a [!DNL .fin] file with the same name as the [!DNL .csv].
+   >Later in this process, you will drag-and-drop the `.csv` to upload the file.
+However, if you [upload via FTP](../attributes/t-upload-attributes-ftp.md#task_591C3B6733424718A62453D2F8ADF73B), you also need a `.fin` file with the same name as the `.csv`.